-Our nonprofit approach ensures rigorous data integrity and scalable solutions that drive accountability, protect forests, and support the communities that depend on them.
+Our nonprofit approach ensures rigorous data integrity and scalable solutions that drive accountability, protect forests, and support those whose livelihoods depend on them.

-"We're bridging the gap between consumers and ethical producers, ensuring those who manage forests responsibly receive the recognition they deserve, creating a fairer system for all."
+"We're bridging the gap between consumers and responsible producers, ensuring those who manage forests responsibly receive the recognition they deserve, helping to build a more accountable system."